stefanbylund/zxnext_sprite_demo/README.md

-The **zxnext_sprite_demo** project contains a simple example program demonstrating how to use the [zxnext_sprite](https://github.com/stefanbylund/zxnext_sprite) C API for using the hardware sprites of the Sinclair ZX Spectrum Next.
+The **zxnext_sprite_demo** project contains a simple example program demonstrating how to use the [zxnext_sprite](https://github.com/stefanbylund/zxnext_sprite) C hardware sprite API for the Sinclair ZX Spectrum Next.

 ## Download